 Momentum, a youth conference for students in 6th-12th grade, is produced by CE National.
 At CE National we believe very strongly in youth and truly desire to see them develop a heart for God and for His Word.
-We also believe very strongly in the purpose of Momentum in students’ lives: to help strengthen their commitments to Christ, to their local church, and to their local church youth group.
+After 80+ years of hosting a youth conference, CE National holds true to the purpose of Momentum:

 Our Goal for Momentum Youth Conference is Two-Fold: